Tinram/Windows-Survival/README.md

 Corporate environments love Active Directory (AD).
 I don't.

-AD will probably silently harvest files from *My Documents* and add them to some remote network server(s).
+AD periodically copies files from *My Documents* and adds them to a remote network server(s).

-For corporate PC roaming access you might want this, else you really might not.
+For corporate PC roaming file access you might want this, else you probably won't.

 If not, move personal files out of *My Documents* to another location, such as `C:/mydocs`